Blue Anchor Building

-The Blue Anchor Building (also known as the California Fruit Exchange) is a historic building located in Sacramento, California.
+The Blue Anchor Building, also known as the California Fruit Exchange, is a historic building located in Sacramento, California.
+It is currently home to the Governor of California's Office of Planning & Research.

 Description and history

 The Spanish Colonial Revival style commercial building was built in 1931, and was designed by the Starks and Flanders architecture firm.
-It is an "L" shaped, two-story structure constructed of steel and concrete, finished in stucco, and capped by a low-pitched red tile roof, and has a 2 1/2-story tower at the corner where the streets intersect.
+It is an L-shaped, two-story structure constructed of steel and concrete, finished in stucco, and capped by a low-pitched red tile roof, and has a 2 1/2-story tower at the corner where the streets intersect.

+Since 1966, several state agencies have occupied the Blue Anchor Building.
+It is currently used the Governor's Office of Planning and Research.
 The building was listed on the National Register of Historic Places on February 3, 1983.